 New Visitation Policies in Washington County Jail Due to COVID-19 Coronavirus

-Because of concerns for the safety and wellness of both staff and inmates at the Washington County Jail in Sandersville, Georgia, contact visits of any type will be suspended until further notice.
+Because of concerns for the safety and wellness of both staff and inmates at the Washington County Jail in Chatom, Alabama, contact visits of any type may be suspended.

 Video Visitation at Washington County Jail

 At-home and onsite video visitation guidelines for Washington County Jail, when this service is available, can be found by going to the visitation information page.